suchkristenwow/CanyonlandsDataset/README.md

 ## Dataset Configuration Files
-The dataset includes all necessary calibration and configuration files to support accurate data usage and reproducibility:
+The dataset includes all necessary calibration and configuration files to support usage and reproducibility:

-Camera Calibration Files: Located under configs/camera_instrinsics.

-- These files provide intrinsics and relative transforms between the cameras, LiDAR, GPS, and IMU frames.
-The camera extrinsics are provided in the URDFs under configs/LIOSAM/.

 LIOSAM Configuration Files: Located under configs/LIOSAM/.